Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Brandon Henry - RBC Capital Markets LLC

 Yeah.
 Thanks for taking my question.
-Just want to touch on this lengthening backlog to revenue conversion issue in emerging markets, because I've always thought that EM orders are taking longer to convert to revenue than U.S. orders.
-So is it just a mix issue in terms of you're seeing...
+I just wanted to touch on this lengthening backlog to revenue conversion issue in emerging markets, because I've always thought that EM orders are taking longer to convert to revenue than U.S. orders.
+So is it just a mix issue in terms of you're seeing a higher EM mix, or are you actually seeing lengthening in the backlog to revenue conversion in emerging markets itself?

 Dow R. Wilson - Varian Medical Systems, Inc.